waelhammoudeh/overpass-4-slackware/migrate_to_planet_update/OP_FROM_PLANET.md

 the extract directory under your region directory.

 Just like "getdiff" program, the script produces a list file named "oscList.txt" in the region directory with change and state.txt file names produced.
+In effect it sets between getdiff program and op_update_db.sh script.

 Scripts logs its progress to "mk_regional_osc.log" file in "logs" directory.